Ryan

 Maguire

-Ryan appears in hearings before courts and the Trade Marks Office and provides specialist advice on intellectual property law matters.
 Ryan is recommended in Leading Intellectual Property Law Junior Counsel – Victoria, 2025 by Doyle’s Guide.
+He is recognised for his forensic approach to litigation and his clear and personable delivery of advice.
 Ryan is also a registered Trade Marks Attorney.

 Copyright - alleged infringement - Aboriginal flag design